Harmony Centre

-Harmony Centre (Saskaņas Centrs, SC; Центр Cогласия, ЦC) was a social-democratic political alliance in Latvia.
-It originally consisted of five political parties: the National Harmony Party, the Socialist Party of Latvia, New Centre, the Daugavpils City Party, and the Social Democratic Party.
+Harmony Centre (Saskaņas Centrs, SC; Центр Cогласия, ЦC) is a social-democratic political alliance in Latvia.
+Founded in 2005, it originally consisted of five political parties: the National Harmony Party, the Socialist Party of Latvia, New Centre, the Daugavpils City Party, and the Social Democratic Party.
 Through a series of mergers they were eventually reduced to two: Social Democratic Party "Harmony" and the Socialist Party.

+From 2014 to 2026 the alliance was dormant, until it was revived with the Socialist Party being replaced by the Centre Party.

-Ideologically a catch-all grouping of centre-left and left-wing parties, the alliance also aimed to represent the interests of Russians in Latvia.
+Ideologically a catch-all grouping of centre-left, left-wing and radical left (until 2026) parties, the alliance also aimed to represent the interests of Russians in Latvia.

 History

 Founded on 9 July 2005, Harmony Centre emerged from For Human Rights in a United Latvia, an electoral alliance formed by the National Harmony Party, the Socialist Party and Equal Rights, that partially dissolved in 2003.
 Equal Rights represented the interests of the Russian minority and the Russian language in Latvia.
 The National Harmony Party, New Centre and the Daugavpils City Party joined at foundation, the Socialist Party in December 2005 and the Social Democratic Party in January 2009.
 The alliance aimed to consolidate the Latvian centre-left and promote Latvian-Russian amity.
-The first chairman was the head of New Centre Sergey Dolgopolov who was replaced in Autumn 2005 by Channel One Russia Journalist Nils Ušakovs.
+The first chairman was the head of New Centre, Sergey Dolgopolov, who was replaced in Autumn 2005 by First Baltic Channel journalist Nils Ušakovs.

 In 2010 and 2011 the National Harmony Party, New Centre, Social Democratic Party and Daugavpils City Party merged to form the Social Democratic Party "Harmony", which continued in alliance with the Socialist Party until 2014.

-In its nine years of existence, Harmony Centre became the most popular political force in the Latvian Parliament but remained in opposition.
-Various positions on Latvia's National Question, citizenship law and close relations with United Russia, perceived by the centre-right as incompatible with Latvian national interests, led to the alliance being excluded from government.
-In 2014, Harmony and the Socialist Party participated separately in the European election of that year.
+In its first nine years of existence, Harmony Centre became the largest political force in the Latvian Parliament but remained in opposition.
+Various positions on Latvia's national question, citizenship law and close relations with United Russia, perceived by the mainstream parties as incompatible with Latvian national interests, led to the alliance being excluded from government.

+In 2014, Harmony and the Socialist Party participated separately in the European election of that year and the alliance, although remaining registered, became inactive.
 In the 2018 parliamentary election Harmony once again received the most votes, securing 23 out of 100 seats in the Latvian parliament, but was left outside the coalition.
+A crushing loss followed in the 2022 election, with Harmony losing all seats in the Saeima.

+On January 7, 2026, Harmony leader Jānis Urbanovičs announced the revival of the alliance.
+The Socialist Party of Latvia had quit and was replaced by the populist Centre Party.
+Urbanovičs said that the LSP left the alliance due to "differing perceptions on the war in Ukraine and global events".